fspoettel/linkding-on-fly/README.md

 > 🔖 Run the self-hosted bookmark service [linkding](https://github.com/sissbruecker/linkding) on [fly.io](https://fly.io/).
 Automatically backup the bookmark database to [B2](https://www.backblaze.com/b2/cloud-storage.html) with [litestream](https://litestream.io/).

+### Pricing

+Assuming one 512mb VM and a free 3GB fly volume, this setup costs ~$3.20/month.
+Backups with B2 are free (for the first 10GB, then $0.005 per GB).

 ### Install Fly

 Follow [the instructions](https://fly.io/docs/getting-started/installing-flyctl/) to install fly's command-line `flyctl`.